-Paul has developed a technique for working your way out of a crush, he calls it the accordion method:
+Paul has developed a technique for getting out of a crush called the accordion method:

 "After you're pushed forward, like in a wave, there's a lull.
 That lull is your chance to move, and the way you move is on a diagonal, between pockets of people.
 There's always space between people.
 A couple of steps sideways, another wave surge, then another couple of steps in the next lull.
 You work your way out that way till you get to the periphery."